 Downtown Baton Rouge has an increasingly important role as a regional economic and cultural center; a series of recently completed projects have fueled growth by generating excitement and activity and bringing more people downtown.
-With ideal access to the interstate highway systems and the Baton Rouge airport, over 1.5 million tourist per year and daily visibility of over 140,000 people, Downtown is the first choice location for doing business in Baton Rouge.
-The developments below are among the numerous developments responding to the current demand and adding additional class A office space to the downtown market.
+With ideal access to the interstate highway systems and the Baton Rouge airport, over 1.5 million tourists per year and daily visibility of over 140,000 people, Downtown is the first choice location for doing business in Baton Rouge.
+The developments below are among the numerous developments that have or will add additional class A office space to the downtown market.